 Why adaptation is a crucial part of evolution?

 Not all anatomical structures are adaptations.
 For example, all fish have fins.
-In some fish, fins are limb is not an adaptation.
-Some fish have significantly modified fins -for example, the eels have long, shallow dorsal fins that run alongside their bodies.
+In some fish, fins are limbs, not an adaptation.
+Some fish have significantly modified fins -for example, eels have long, shallow dorsal fins that run alongside their bodies.
 Thanks to such fins, the eels can swim differently from other fish, similar to snakes.
 This type of fin modification is an adaptation.
-They contribute to a function that is typical for a particular group of organisms (species, family, class).
+They contribute to a function typical for a particular group of organisms (species, family, class).

 Adaptations do not appear overnight; they are the result of a slow, complicated process.
 For adaptations to develop, several conditions have to be present: